cansavvy/ECYP/README.md

 1. Right click to `Add a new row`.
 2. Drag and copy the cell in row 2 (it should have an equation that looks like:
 `=CONCATENATE(UPPER(LEFT(D2,2)), RANDBETWEEN(0,10000))`
-3. Click Enter.
+3. Click enter and you should see the ID show up.
-4. In that same cell (or group of cells), right click to copy.
+4. In that same cell (or group of cells), right click to copy (Or click `Crtl` + `C`).
-5. Right click again and choose Paste special > paste values only.
+5. Right click again on the same cell and choose `Paste special` > `Values only` to save over the equation with the value of the ID number.
 6. You're all set.